 My challenges in the early stages of my writing career were typical for writers.
 One was time.
 I had two young children.
 I would write during their naptimes or when I woke up early.
 Another challenge was the rejection letters.
 It took five years of rejection letters before I sold my first book, Just Enough Is Plenty to Viking.

 I did place many stories in magazines and Jewish newspapers but also received rejections at times from those sources.
 It was very helpful to work with magazines and newspapers in my early career.
-I learned a lot from the editors and from the researching stories and articles.
-My research for “How to Celebrate Jewish Holidays with Children” led to some of my early picture books.
+I learned a lot from the editors and from researching those stories and articles.
+The research for my “How to Celebrate Jewish Holidays with Children” articles led to some of my early picture books.

 Has your writing style changed since you first started publishing books?